Who We Are, What We Do

 Director of Aloofness

 Like Midgie, Hermin is a foster-fail that was collected from Sarah's mom, who's a devoted foster hero for the local animal shelter.
 Hermin was scooped out of a pile of muck and bottle fed by her people.
 Though she came to us teacup sized, she's now exceedingly large, a trait commented on by the very few people who have been able to get a glimpse of her.
 Also notable is her ever-present Russian Blue smile, and her moonbeam feets.
-Her primary role at BGO is to appear out of nowhere and lay across the laptop keyboard, dotting everything with drool as she purrs.
+Her primary role at Bee Regenerative is to appear out of nowhere and lay across the laptop keyboard, dotting everything with drool as she purrs.

 Willis Red-Laird